Education Programs

 1.1 Nature’s Needs

-Do all plants and animals have similar basic needs?
-Do those basic needs differ from animal to animal or plant to plant?
+Plants and animals come in many different shapes and sizes, but they all have a couple things in common.
+These are called their basic needs.
 How are their needs met in human care?
 Join us as we compare and contrast the needs of marine and freshwater habitats to the basic needs of plants and animals at Georgia Aquarium.

 1.2 An Ocean Orca-stra

 The ocean is alive with many sounds.
-Animals, including fish, whales, sea turtles, and crustaceans, are almost always communicating with one another.
-Sound is pertinent to these animals’ lives and the environments they inhabit.
-Georgia Aquarium incorporates sound in training our animals, too!
+Animals like fish, whales, sea turtles, and crustaceans, are almost always communicating with one another.
+Sound is important for these animals’ survival and Georgia Aquarium incorporates sound in training our animals too!
 Join us as we uncover the lively sounds of underwater sea life here at Georgia Aquarium.

 2.1 The Motions of the Ocean